Virtually-Retro/SoundManager/README.md

 add_sound( filename: String ) -> int:

     Adds a file into the manager - returns the unique ID of the loaded file.
+    Returns -1 if there was any error loading the audio stream.

 play_sound( ID: Int , Pitch_Shift: Bool ) -> void: